thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 ## Prepared Statements

 Up until now I haven't covered anything that would provide a real advantage to switching to PDO.
-Sure some of the syntax is a little shorter and easier to work with but are just differences in sytax for the same features.
+Sure some of the syntax is a little shorter and easier to work with but are just differences in syntax for the same features.

 Now I'll get to features that you just cannot do with the plain mysql extension.